 DISC’s SEO Procedures

-Although SEO is almost always worth doing, increasingly DISC begins with ROI projections of results based on your business model, your website, and your competitive environment.
-This way both our teams can be reasonably sure you’ll get good ROI before you invest.
+Although SEO is almost always worth doing, we recommend beginning with ROI projections based on your business model, website, and competitive environment.
 Businesses selling only locally, for example, may need no more than Local & Map SEO.
-Large complex websites in competitive fields may need a lot of work, and we need to get a sense of the costs of achieving excellent ROI.
-An initial ROI projection takes at least five hours, and it is money well spent.
-You can use the ROI projection spreadsheet to assess ROI of all web marketing, not just SEO.
+Initial ROI projection takes at least five hours–money well spent.
+You can adapt the projection spreadsheet to assess ROI of other web marketing.

-Then we ensure that your Google Analytics (or equivalent) and Google and Bing Search Consoles are set-up well.
-This will enable your team and DISC to assess results of our work as accurately as possible.
+We ensure that your Google Analytics (or equivalent) and Google and Bing Search Consoles are set-up well.
+This enables accurate assessment of results.

-Next we move to the SEO Technical Audit, which focuses mostly on search engine blockages in your website and server.
+This focuses mostly on search engine blockages in your website and server.
 This entails about fifteen tests we run using all kinds of tools and analysis.
-You get a one-page executive summary that links to details of each test and how to fix problems found.
+You get a one-page executive summary that links to details and how to fix problems, including who should fix them and labor time required.
 Either your webmaster or DISC can implement repairs.

-The above three steps alone deliver good results, so that you can wait for new profits before investing in the third major facet of SEO: keyword research and SEO writing.
-DISC either does this for you, or trains your content writers to do it.
+The above steps alone deliver good results, so that you can wait for new profits before investing in the third major facet of SEO: keyword research and SEO writing.
+Keyword research is difficult to do well (easy to do poorly), so we rarely train clients in this.
+But for SEO writing, either DISC does it or we train your writer/s.
 Clients with larger budgets and larger ROI potential should begin this work immediately, spreading it out over months.

-Finally, DISC should be given a few hours per month to check your team’s work, help assess results, and address any problems or new opportunities provided by the ever-changing search engines.
-However, DISC does not require an ongoing retainer; we only suggest it.
-We can train your team in this ongoing management as well.
+Finally, DISC should be given a few hours per month to check your team’s work, help assess results, and address problems and new opportunities.
+Change is rapid in this field, so a dedicated pro keeps your results stellar.
+We urge but don’t require this monthly retainer.
+We train your team in parts of this ongoing management as well.